Is Durban Safe? 6 Areas to Avoid in This South African City

 Critical Infrastructure in Durban

-The South African Government has declared a state of disaster following ongoing power shortages nationwide.
+The South African Government has declared a disaster following ongoing power shortages nationwide.
 The national energy provider, Eskom, regularly implements scheduled power outages, known as load shedding.

-These outages can affect private accommodations, shops, banks and ATMs, public lighting, traffic lights, security systems as well as some petrol stations.
+These outages can affect private accommodations, shops, banks and ATMs, public lighting, traffic lights, security systems, and some petrol stations.

 Other aspects of critical infrastructure, including water provision and telecommunications, can also experience unpredictable outages due to periods of severe load shedding.